spmfox/dns-ip-check/README.md

 ```
 bash -x dns-ip-check.sh
 ```
 Using the "bash -x" above may show you an error from the Telegram API, perhaps with wrong information supplied.
 Or you may find that your password for the email is not being properly parsed.
+It is also possible the curl command may not work as-is for your email provider.

 You can use the following commands to manually check the outputs, and manually send Telegram and email messages.